 I’m about 92% sure she’s had them put back in, but it got me thinking about other options for those with insecurities about their lips.
 For me, it’s how thin my top lip is – it basically disappears and folds in when I smile – and my friend suggested something called a “lip flip”.

 If, like me, you’re wondering what in the heck that is – or simply want to know more about this increasingly trendy treatment, keep reading.
-Georgie Mills, The Anti Wrinkle Clinic by Christopher Hanna‘s Head Cosmetic Nurse, gave us the treatement and the 411.
+Georgie Mills, The Anti Wrinkle Clinic by Christopher Hanna‘s Head Cosmetic Nurse, gave us the treatment and the 411.

 What exactly is a “lip flip”?
 How does it work?

 “When we’re talking about lip flips, we are referring to Botox/Dysport injections – not to be confused with dermal filler in the lips.
 It’s a totally different procedure and provides a different result for clients,” Georgie tells PEDESTRIAN.TV.
+For more information on dermal fillers, see this article.

 “It basically involves a few small injections of toxin into the muscle, just above the lip border.
 What happens is, the toxin relaxes the muscle around the mouth (the obicularis oris muscle, to be specific).
 This action allows the top lip to be gently rolled out, creating a subtle, sexy pout and the illusion of added volume.”